Relm4/book/src/component_macro.md

 > method_name[sender] => move |_| { sender.input(Msg); },
 > ```
 >
-> You can simply write this:
+> you can simply write this:
 >
 > ```rust,no_run,noplayground
 > method_name => Msg,